Things To Do With Kids

 Made To Be MessyImage credit: Made To Be Messy | Website

 An absolute mecca for cheeky chaos merchants, Made To Be Messy is a stupidly joyous way to spend a morning for little learners six months and up.
 All about fostering creativity and freedom of expression, these small classes experiment with everything from glitter to glue and allow you to step outside your comfort zone just being silly with your mini without destroying those freshly painted walls at home.
-We love the flexibility they offer with single sessions, class passes and even holiday workshops that siblings can always hop into as well (just make sure they don't leave the house in whites).
+We love the flexibility they offer with single sessions, class passes and even holiday workshops that siblings can always hop into as well (just make sure they don't leave the house in white).

 Music Together In Harmony